 - 1. Please indicate how many hours you spent on this lab.
 This will not affect your grade, but will be helpful for calibrating the workload for the future. - 2.
 A printout of the aludec schematics and layout. - 3.
+Does your aludec pass your self-checking testbench?

-A printout of the controller_synth schematics and layout. - 4.
+- 4. A printout of the controller_synth schematics and layout.5.
 What are the DRC and LVS status of aludec and controller_synth?